Australian Air Force Cadets: Ranks

 The ranks of the Australian Air Force Cadets (AAFC) are closely based on the ranks of the Royal Australian Air Force (RAAF).
 As such, a system of differentiation was required to distinguish members of the AAFC from those of the RAAF.
-This means that cadet ranks wear rank slides which are AFB (Air Force Blue) with an embroidered light blue ribbon, 1 cm wide at the base of the rank slide with 'AAFC' in AFB embroidery.
+This means that cadet ranks wear rank slides which are AFB (Air Force Blue) with an embroidered light blue ribbon, 1cm wide at the base of the rank slide with 'AAFC' in AFB embroidery.
 Adult members of the AAFC wear rank slides with an embroidered white bar that contains the letters AAFC in place of the light blue bar.
 When DPCU uniforms became standard issue, cadets and cadet staff would wear surplus Australian RAAF and Australian Army Rank slides.
 These would be replaced in 2014 with the "AAFC" styled DPCU rank slide.
 Adult ranks are also followed by the letters AAFC (in brackets) when written, to distinguish them from actual members of the RAAF.
 Cadet Non-Commissioned Officer ranks are prefixed with the letter C, to identify them as cadets and not adult staff or members of the RAAF.

-A new cadet is initially enrolled with the rank of Cadet and after completing prescribed training and length of service, they are eligible for reclassification to the rank of Leading Cadet.
-Subsequent promotions are achieved by completing two week training courses known as a promotion courses along with meeting time-in-rank and minimum age requirements and receiving a recommendation for promotion from the cadet's Commanding Officer.